Transient ischemic attack: Anticoagulant medications

 Anticoagulants may be started if the TIA is thought to be attributable to atrial fibrillation.
 Atrial fibrillation is an abnormal heart rhythm that may cause the formation of blood clots that can travel to the brain, resulting in TIAs or ischemic strokes.
 Atrial fibrillation increases stroke risk by five times, and is thought to cause 10-12% of all ischemic strokes in the US.
-Anticoagulant therapy can decrease the relative risk of ischemic stroke in those with atrial fibrillation by 67% Warfarin is a common anticoagulant used, but direct acting oral anticoagulants (DOACs), such as apixaban, have been shown to be equally effective while also conferring a lower risk of bleeding.
+Anticoagulant therapy can decrease the relative risk of ischemic stroke in those with atrial fibrillation by 67% Direct acting oral anticoagulants (DOACs), such as apixaban, are as effective as warfarin while also conferring a lower risk of bleeding.
 Generally, anticoagulants and antiplatelets are not used in combination, as they result in increased bleeding risk without a decrease in stroke risk.
 However, combined antiplatelet and anticoagulant therapy may be warranted if the patient has symptomatic coronary artery disease in addition to atrial fibrillation.

 Sometimes, myocardial infarction ("heart attack") may lead to the formation of a blood clot in one of the chambers of the heart.
-If this is thought to be the cause of the TIA, people may be temporarily treated with warfarin or other anticoagulant to decrease the risk of future stroke.
+If this is thought to be the cause of the TIA, people may be temporarily treated with warfarin or another anticoagulant to decrease the risk of future stroke.

 Blood pressure control

-Blood pressure control may be indicated after TIA to reduce the risk of ischemic stroke.
-About 70% of patients with recent ischemic stroke are found to have hypertension, defined as systolic blood pressure (SBP) > 140 mmHg, or diastolic blood pressure (DBP) > 90 mmHg.
+Blood pressure control may be indicated after a TIA to reduce the risk of ischemic stroke.
+About 70% of patients with recent ischemic stroke are found to have hypertension, defined as systolic blood pressure (SBP) > 140 mmHg or diastolic blood pressure (DBP) > 90 mmHg.
 Until the first half of the 2010s, blood pressure goals have generally been SBP < 140 mmHg and DBP < 90 mmHg.
 However, newer studies suggest that a goal of SBP <130 mmHg may confer even greater benefit.
 Blood pressure control is often achieved using diuretics or a combination of diuretics and angiotensin converter enzyme inhibitors, although the optimal treatment regimen depends on the individual.

-Studies that evaluated the application of Blood pressure‐lowering drugs in people who had a TIA or stroke, concluded that this type of medication helps to reduce the possibility of a recurrent stroke, of a major vascular event and dementia.
+Studies that evaluated the application of blood pressure‐lowering drugs in people who had a TIA or stroke concluded that this type of medication helps to reduce the possibility of a recurrent stroke, a major vascular event, and dementia.
 The effects achieved in stroke recurrence were mainly obtained through the ingestion of angiotensin-converting enzyme (ACE) inhibitor or a diuretic.

 Cholesterol control

 There is inconsistent evidence regarding the effect of LDL-cholesterol levels on stroke risk after TIA.
 Elevated cholesterol may increase ischemic stroke risk while decreasing the risk of hemorrhagic stroke.
-While its role in stroke prevention is currently unclear, statin therapy has been shown to reduce all-cause mortality and may be recommended after TIA.
+While its role in stroke prevention is unclear, statin therapy has been shown to reduce all-cause mortality and may be recommended after TIA.